MyFirstBitcoin/Light-Node-Directory/README.md

 ## 🚀 Getting Started

-To begin your journey with the Light Node Network, please follow our [First Steps Guide](link-to-LLN_FIRST_STEPS.md).
+To begin your journey with the Light Node Network, please follow our [First Steps Guide](https://github.com/MyFirstBitcoin/Light-Node-Network/blob/main/LLN_FIRST_STEPS.md).
 This guide includes detailed instructions on accessing the repository, finding your Light Node directory, and customizing your README file using the template provided.

 If you are new to GitHub, we recommend starting with our [GitHub Account Setup Guide](https://github.com/MyFirstBitcoin/Light-Node-Network/blob/main/GITHUB_ACCOUNT_SETUP.md) before diving into the First Steps Guide.
+> **Note for Experienced GitHub Users**: This guide is aimed at beginners using the GitHub web UI.
+If you are familiar with other methods of using GitHub, please proceed in a way that's best for you.

 # 🌐 Light-Node-Network